applicaster/developer.applicaster.com/book/login/iOS.md

 Please note - the completion will basically delay any further progress in the place the hook is applied to - so be thoughtfull if a completion is needed.

 Some best practices regarding this:
-* If the completion can continue in the background - Please call the completion immediatly
+* If the completion can continue in the background, Please call the completion immediately
-* If the completion does some processing but doesnt display a UI - consider adding a loading view controller and managing it untill you can dismiss it and call the completion.
-(For example after the App Root Presentation happened)
+* If the completion does some processing but doesn't display any UI, consider adding a loading view controller and managing it until you can dismiss it and call the completion.
+(For example, after the App Root Presentation happened)
-* If completion requires presenting a UI and a certain flow (Like a login gate to the app) - Call the complition after finishing dismissing the view controller.
+* If completion requires presenting any UI and a certain flow (like a login gateway to the app), call the completion after finishing dismissing the view controller.